 Your Sundance spa is equipped with setting menus that allow you to program and activate different components of the spa.
-With our iTouch[TM] control panel, programming your spa has never been easier.
+With our iTouchTM control panel, programming your spa has never been easier.
 In the sections that follow, we will guide you through the process of programming the spa to fit your personal comfort.
 Tap o to enter the Settings Menu, Figure 12.0a and 12.0b.

-- Heat & Filter = Heat and Filter: Provides access to the heating and filtration programming, page 55. - Water Care = Water Care: Provides access to the water care programming, page 58. - Wi-Fi = Wi-Fi: Provides access to the Wi-Fi settings, page 61. - Lock = Lock: Provides access to activate the locking features, page 62. - Time & Date = Time and Date: Provides access to the time and date programming, page 63. - Language = Language: Provides access to the language programming, page 64. - Units = Units: Allows access to the temperature display feature, either in Fahrenheit or Celsius, page 64.
-Default setting is Fahrenheit. - = Home Button: Tap to go back to the Home Menu. - = Back Button: Tap to go back to the previous Menu. - $A \forall$ = Invert Button: Tap to invert the display image. - = Scroll Buttons: Scroll up and down to view the selections available.
+Heat & Filter = Heat and Filter: Provides access to the heating and filtration programming, page 58.

+Water Care = Water Care: Provides access to the water care programming, page 61.

+Wi-Fi = Wi-Fi: Provides access to the Wi-Fi settings, page 64 (not applicable if the optional SmartTubTM system is installed).

+Lock = Lock: Provides access to activate the locking features, page 65.

+Time & Date = Time and Date: Provides access to the time and date programming, page 66.

+Language = Language: Provides access to the language programming, page 67.

+Units = Units: Allows access to the temperature display feature, either in Fahrenheit or Celsius, page 67.

+Default setting is Fahrenheit.

+= Home Button: Tap to go back to the Home Menu.

+= Back Button: Tap to go back to the previous Menu.

+= Scroll Buttons: Scroll up and down to view the selections available.